Zaubrik/shadow/README.md

 A native custom elements'
 [lifecycle callback](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements).
-If you want to modify this callback you must call `super.connectedCallback()` inside of it.
+When you use this callback, you probably want to call `super.connectedCallback()` inside of it.

 #### attributeChangedCallback(name: string, oldValue: Attribute, newValue: Attribute)

 A native custom elements' lifecycle callback.
 Here, it manages the reflecting of properties to attributes.

-#### init(properties: PropertyAndPropertyOptions[]): void
+#### init(propertiesAndOptions: PropertyAndOptions[]): void

-Assigns the accessors to the element's properties and initializes the lifecycle while considering the conditions coming from the `property` decorator.
-You will never need to use this method if you use the `property` decorator.
+Call this method in 'connectedCallback' if you want to avoid using the 'property' decorator.
+It assigns the accessors to the element's properties and starts rendering.

 #### update(name: string, newValue: Attribute, isRendering): void